-I'm a second-year master's student studying Electrical and
+I'm a Electrical and

-Computer Engineering at Purdue University,
+Computer Engineering alumni from Purdue University,

 with interests in Firmware Engineering, Embedded Systems, Computer Architecture, Computer Vision,